peterhil/skeleton/README.md

 # Skeleton is a Python Flask template.

-It is a simple [Flask](http://flask.pocoo.org/) application with [Twitter Bootstrap](http://getbootstrap.com/) and other front end development utilities.
+It is a simple [Flask](http://flask.pocoo.org/) application with [Semantic UI](http://semantic-ui.com/) and other front end development utilities.
 Flask enables [Less](http://www.lesscss.org/) and [Coffeescript](http://coffeescript.org/) asset compilation through [webassets](http://webassets.readthedocs.org/en/latest/) and Twitter Bootstrap is included for fast frontend development.

 ## Installation